 Can Speex pass V.9x modem signals correctly?

-If I could do that I'd be very rich by now :-)
+If I could do that I'd be very rich by now :-) Seriously, that would break fundamental laws of information theory.

 What is your (Jean-Marc) relationship with the University of Sherbrooke and how does Speex fit into that?